 Make an effort to try taking a break from work to visit the other person.
-You can also work on stopping from the hustle and bustle of life to listen to what the other person is saying.
+You can also work on stopping the hustle and bustle of life to listen to what the other person is saying.
 Try listening to what the person says instead of just hearing them.
 Often times we are so busy that we hear, but we do not listen.
 Take a vacation to spend extended time away from the “rat race” of life with the people we care about.
 Lastly, spend time assessing how the relationship is doing.

 Making sure that you are giving your best energy to the people you care about.
 It is easy to sometimes get our priorities out of whack.
 For example, we may get in ruts in our lives where we put our best efforts and energies into work instead of our relationships.
 Ensure that you are saving energy for the people in your life that matter to you to help those relationships flourish.

-Exercise!
-Exercising gives us energy by getting our bodies moving and releasing endorphins (feel good hormones).
+Exercising gives us energy by getting our bodies moving and releasing endorphins (feel-good hormones).
 By exercising, you are giving your body something it desperately needs, and it rewards you by helping you feel better, more alert, and more awake.
 Exercising also helps us destress, improves our mood, improves our cognitive functioning, and can reduce anxiety; all of which will help us be better in our relationships.

-Sleep!
 Another very important tool our body uses to recharge and maintain physical and mental health is sleep.
 If we are lacking sleep, we are often lacking energy.
 Having a lack of sleep also often causes mood disturbances, increases stress, and increases anxiety.
-Get good quality sleep can improve a relationship and make it healthier.
+Getting good quality sleep can improve a relationship and make it healthier.